The HyperTexts

 his interactions with the audience.
 This is an intensely sad song about

-young love that ends in loneliness and alienation.
+young love that ends in loneliness, alienation, drug abuse and a marriage of

 #21 — Sunshine of Your Love